WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 ## Overview of Source Data Utilized
 The following data was used for water allocations...

-- **Utah Points of Diversion (POD)** data files for surface and groundwater were downloaded from the Utah SGID services: https://opendata.gis.utah.gov/datasets/utahDNR::utah-points-of-diversion/explore?showTable=true
+- **Utah Points of Diversion** file for POD data for surface and groundwater sites were downloaded from the Utah SGID services: Utah Points of Diversion
-- **PlaceOfUseService** data files were downloaded from the Utah SGID services: https://opendata.gis.utah.gov/datasets/utahDNR::placeofuseservice/about
+- **Utah_Place_of_Use_Irrigation_input** file for POU data was downloaded from the Utah SGID services: https://opendata.gis.utah.gov/datasets/utahDNR::utah-place-of-use-irrigation/explore?location=39.471338%2C-111.581749%2C-1.00
 - **Utility Data & Information** related to POD water rights were downloaded from the PUBDUMP Database table dump Utility: https://www.waterrights.utah.gov/cgi-bin/pubdump.exe?SECURITYKEY=wrt2012access&DUMP_TYPE=DUMP_TAB&DBNAME=WRDB&DBTABLE=WATER_MASTER&Key=New+Table

 Six unique files were created to be used as input.
 Input files used are as follows...